otbox/Discord-Updater-Sh/README.md

     ```bash
     chmod +x updateDiscord.sh
     ```
-    and them, you run in system where discord doesn't locate in root
+    and them, you run the script with:
     ```bash
     sudo ./updateDiscord.sh
-    ```
-    Else run without sudo
-    ```bash
-    ./updateDiscord.sh
     ```